RitwikSrivastava/sdk/docs/dm-sdk-approach-b-blog.md

 ## Part 4: What This Means for Your Team

 **For authors:** Nothing changes.
-The same Content Advisor picker, the same asset selection experience.
+The same Configurable Asset Picker, the same asset selection experience.
 The only difference is that images actually show up — and show up fast.

 **For developers:** The SDK integration on top of Approach B is one file to copy and four lines to add to `scripts.js`.
 Once done, all future pages benefit automatically.